Council Elections

 Local government ordinary elections are held on the third Saturday in October every two years.
 The next election will be on Saturday 18 October.
 For the 2025 election, the Shire of Collie will have four vacancies.

-Online Candidate Information Session
+Recording of Online Candidate Information Webinar

 Councillors are elected for terms of four years in Western Australia.
 Elections are held every two years for half of the council.
 If a vacancy occurs within 12-months, an unsuccessful candidate may backfill the office.
 If a vacancy occurs after the first 12-months, an extraordinary election may be held.